lbryio/lbry.tech/documents/resources/wallet-server.md

 sudo netstat -tlpn | grep 50001
 ```

-If there is no output, the port is ont bound yet and the server is still catching up.
+If there is no output, the port is not bound yet and the server is still catching up.
 Check the logs for more info.

 After the wallet server is ready, check that it responds to basic RPC calls: